+This report should capture the community’s needs for a Federation Testing Environment.
 The working group should not overly constrain itself with immediate implementation challenges.
-It will be left to the implementers to develop strategies accordingly.
+Instead, we strongly recommended that the report clearly prioritizes its recommendations based on community needs so that implementers can develop implementation It will be left to the implementers to develop strategies accordingly.

-Should unforeseen reasons prevent the working group from completing its work at the end of the six-month period, it should still produce a written report describing its work to date as well as recommendations for any follow-up actions.
+Should unforeseen reasons prevent the working group from completing its work at the end of the 6 months six-month period, the groups it should still produce a written report describing its work to date as well as recommendations for any follow-up actions.

 Membership in the InCommon Federation Test Environment Working Group is open to all interested parties.
 The solicitation will take place on the InCommon Participants list.
 TAC leadership may explicitly name key stakeholders to participate in the working group to ensure balanced representation from IdP, SP, and Federation operators.
 Members with software development experience will be critical to the success of the group.
 Members join the Working Group by subscribing to the mailing list and Slack channel, participating in the calls, and otherwise actively engaging in the work of the group.